terraboops/claudifier/README.md

 }
 ```

-Now claudifier will play a sound on Notification events and show a desktop notification when Claude stops responding!
+Now boopifier will play a sound on Notification events and show a desktop notification when Claude stops responding!

 ### Project-Specific Overrides

 You can define project-specific handler configurations in your **global** config file using path patterns.
 This is useful for work projects where you don't want to commit personal notification settings to the repo.

-Add an `overrides` array to `~/.claude/claudifier.json`:
+Add an `overrides` array to `~/.claude/boopifier.json`:

 ```json
 {